FabianIAM12/property-blockchain/README.md

-# Udacity Blockchain Capstone
+# Blockchain Housing Capstone

-Project about a decentralized housing product.
+Project about a decentralized blockchain housing platform.
+It uses Solidity, JavaScript & the Etheureum Blockchain as a backend.

-# How to run the tests
+## How to run the tests
 Switch to the eth-contracts folder
 ```
 cd etc-contract folder